Ludovic Obraniak

-Ludovic Joseph Obraniak ([luˈdɔvʲik ɔˈbraɲak]; born 10 November 1984) is a football manager and former professional footballer.
+Ludovic Joseph Obraniak ([luˈdɔvʲik ɔˈbraɲak]; born 10 November 1984) is a football manager and former professional player.
 He primarily played as an attacking midfielder.
 Born in France, he played for the Poland national team.
-He was appointed to his first head coach position, with French Championnat National 3 side Le Touquet in June 2021.

 Club career

 Metz

-Obraniak began his football career with his local club FC Metz.
+Obraniak began his football career with his local club Metz.
 Due to his consistent play in the reserves, he was quickly promoted to the senior side by then-manager Jean Fernandez making his debut during the 2003–04 season in a 2–0 loss to Bordeaux coming on as a late-match substitute wearing the number 13 shirt.
 Over the next two years, Metz showed their inconsistent play finishing 16th in 2004–05 and finishing dead bottom of the table in 2005–06, thus being relegated.
 Obraniak was the primary bright spot in the squad appearing in 61 matches and scoring three goals over those years.

 With Metz in Ligue 2, several Ligue 1 clubs drew their interest over to Obraniak.
 Despite this, he still played half the season in Ligue 2 with Metz appearing in 20 matches and scoring two goals.
 The following winter would see his departure.
-After weeks of silent negotiating, Metz finally came to an agreement on 23 January 2007 with the Nord-Pas de Calais-based side Lille OSC.
-Metz received €1.2 million, as well as the Swiss striker Daniel Gygax.
+After weeks of silent negotiating, Metz finally came to an agreement on 23 January 2007 with the Nord-Pas de Calais-based side Lille.
+Metz received €1.2 million, as well as the Swiss player Daniel Gygax.

 Lille

 Obraniak agreed to a four-year contract keeping him with the club until 2010.
 He made his debut with Lille four days later coming on substitute in a match against Bordeaux.
 He played in every remaining match that season, making on and off starts and substitute appearances.
 With Lille playing in the UEFA Champions League that season, he appeared in both legs of their knockout stage match against Manchester United.
 The following season, Obraniak had a solid season appearing in 35 matches and scoring two goals, though Lille finished out of Europe in the league standings.
 For the 2008–09 season, he got off to a fast start scoring 7 goals in only 16 appearances contributing to Lille's 5th-place position heading into the winter break.
 In later seasons, he was not a regular starter and decided to leave the club.
-He was however instrumental in helping Lille win the Ligue 1 and Coupe de France double in the 2010-11 season.
+He was however instrumental in helping Lille win the Ligue 1 and Coupe de France double in the 2010–11 season.
 In the 2011 Coupe de France Final he came on as a substitute for Moussa Sow and scored the winning goal to give Lille a 1–0 win over Paris Saint-Germain.